cp-algorithms/cp-algorithms/src/graph/desopo_pape.md

 ## Complexity

-The algorithm performs usually quite fast.
-In most cases even faster than Dijkstra's algorithm.
+The algorithm usually performs quite fast - in most cases, even faster than Dijkstra's algorithm.
-However there exist cases for which the algorithm takes exponential time.
+However there exist cases for which the algorithm takes exponential time, making it unsuitable in the worst-case.
+Ref: [Stack Overflow: intuitive explanation of exponential time complexity](https://stackoverflow.com/a/67642821)